eclipse-thingweb/ui-wot/README.md

 * Will work in any framework (React, Vue, Angular) or plain HTML.
 * Encapsulated interaction logics like state sync, event listening, property writing etc.

-This makes these ideal to use in any custom dashboards, prototyping tools, or in embedded UIs where you want to control individual device affordances without managing low-level WoT TD interaction.
+This makes our components easy to use in any custom dashboards, prototyping tools, or in embedded UIs where you want to control individual device affordances without managing low-level WoT TD interaction.

 ### 2. Embeddable UI Generation Library